deepak-1530/FastPlannerOctomap/README.md

 #### Simulation
 * *Terminal-1* : cd PX4-Autopilot && sudo no_sim=1 make px4_sitl_gazebo
 * *Terminal-2* : cd PX4-Autpilot && source Tools/setup_gazebo.bash $(pwd) $(pwd)/build/px4_sitl_default && roslaunch gazebo_ros empty_world.launch (set your world file as required).
 On the gazebo window, select iris_depth_camera from the left panel.
+* *Terminal-3* : rosrun FastPlannerOctomap pcNoise (then enter the variance value)
-* *Terminal-3* : cd catkin_ws && **roslaunch FastPlannerOctomap MappingSim.launch** (give goal location using 2D Nav Goal option)
+* *Terminal-4* : cd catkin_ws && **roslaunch FastPlannerOctomap MappingSim.launch** (give goal location using 2D Nav Goal option)
-* *Terminal-4* : **rosrun FastPlannerOctomap Planner** (or noYawPlanner if you want to plan the trajectory keeping the heading or yaw of the drone fixed).
+* *Terminal-5* : **rosrun FastPlannerOctomap Planner** (or noYawPlanner if you want to plan the trajectory keeping the heading or yaw of the drone fixed).
 For the startOver option select either 1 or 0.
 Refer to the source code (FastPlannerOctomap/src/kinodynamic_astar.cpp and Planner.cpp for details).
 Also give the height (in metres) of the goal location when prompted.
-* *Terminal-5* : **rosrun FastPlannerOctomap Controller**
+* *Terminal-6* : **rosrun FastPlannerOctomap Controller**

 #### Running on hardware
 * *Terminal-1* : Launch the depth camera (I used realsense_ros package and rs_camera.launch file)